xp44mm/Notebook/ConcurrencyCookbook/02 Async Basics.md

 ### Discussion

-Most of your methods should return `Task<T>`, since consuming `Task<T>` has fewer pitfalls than consuming `ValueTask<T>`.
+Most of your methods should return `Task<'T>`, since consuming `Task<'T>` has fewer pitfalls than consuming `ValueTask<'T>`.
 See Recipe 2.11 for details on these pitfalls.

-Most often, if you're just implementing interfaces that use `ValueTask` or `ValueTask<T>`, then you can simply use async and await.
-The more advanced implementations are for when you want to use `ValueTask<T>` yourself.
+Most often, if you're just implementing interfaces that use `ValueTask` or `ValueTask<'T>`, then you can simply use async and await.
+The more advanced implementations are for when you want to use `ValueTask<'T>` yourself.

-The approaches covered in this recipe are the simpler and more common approaches to creating `ValueTask<T>` and `ValueTask` instances.
+The approaches covered in this recipe are the simpler and more common approaches to creating `ValueTask<'T>` and `ValueTask` instances.
 There is another approach more suitable to more advanced scenarios, when you need to absolutely minimize the allocations used.
-This more advanced approach enables you to cache or pool an `IValueTaskSource<T>` implementation and reuse it for multiple asynchronous method invocations.
-To get started with the advanced scenario, see the Microsoft docs for the `ManualResetValueTaskSourceCore<T>` type.
+This more advanced approach enables you to cache or pool an `IValueTaskSource<'T>` implementation and reuse it for multiple asynchronous method invocations.
+To get started with the advanced scenario, see the Microsoft docs for the `ManualResetValueTaskSourceCore<'T>` type.

 ### See Also

-Recipe 2.11 covers limitations of consuming `ValueTask<T>` and `ValueTask` types.
+Recipe 2.11 covers limitations of consuming `ValueTask<'T>` and `ValueTask` types.

 Recipe 11.6 covers asynchronous disposal.